Carteepaul/gramine/Documentation/attestation.rst

 EPID based ``secret_prov_verify_epid.so`` and DCAP/ECDSA based
 ``secret_prov_verify_dcap.so``.

-The examples of using RA-TLS can be found under ``CI-Examples/ra-tls-secret-prov``.
+The examples of using RA-TLS can be found under ``CI-Examples/ ra-tls-secret-prov``.
 The examples include minimalistic provisioning of constant-string secrets as well as provisioning of an encryption key and its later use for encrypted files.